ISO 9001 Simplified: Apply ISO 9001 to Baking Cookies

 - The satisfaction of the walk-in customers needs to be monitored and measured.
 Ask them to take and complete a short survey form.

 - The responses will be immediately analyzed and evaluated to determine if changes need to be made to a process or another recipe is to be used in the future.

 9.2 Have an internal audit program:

-- Have an objective and impartial person audit all process and all your documents to ensure the QMS is effectively implemented and maintained.
+- Have an objective and impartial person audit your processes and documentation to ensure the Bakery activities are effectively implemented and maintained.

 9.3 Perform Management Reviews:

-- During planned intervals, have Leadership (the baker and spouse), get together to review issues, performance, customer satisfaction, if quality objectives were met, audit results, grocery store performance, if additional resources are needed and if there are opportunities for improvement.
+- During planned intervals, have Leadership (the Baker and Assistant), get together to review issues, performance, customer satisfaction, if quality objectives were met, audit results, external provider (grocery store) performance, if additional resources are needed and if there are opportunities for improvement.

 10.2 When a nonconformity occurs, react to it appropriately, determine and eliminate the cause and keep records: